November 2021 new preprint on Sea Level Rise and Climate Justice

-The second chapter of my dissertation is now available as a preprint here.
+Another chapter of my dissertation is now available as a preprint here.
 It was written with the guidance, support, and collaboration of Drs.
 Regine Spector, Robert DeConto, and Natalya Gomez.
 This paper reviews and synthesizes the climate justice implications of temperature targets in light of our increasing understanding of the spatially variable impact and long temporal commitment to rising seas.
 In particular we highlight the impact that SLR will have on island states and the role of the Alliance of Small Island States (AOSIS) in UN climate negotiations.
 As a case study we review dual impacts from the Antarctic Ice Sheet (AIS) under a changing climate: 1) recent climate and ice sheet modeling shows that Antarctic melt has the potential to cause rapid SLR with a distinct spatial pattern leading to AOSIS nations experiencing SLR at least 11% higher than the global average and up to 33% higher; and 2) future ice sheet melt will result in a negative feedback on GMST, thus delaying temperature rise.
 When considering these impacts in conjunction, justice concerns associated with the Paris Agreement are exacerbated.
 This case study demonstrates that mitigation policies should consider climate impacts in addition to GMST, particularly sea level rise.

-May 2021 new paper out on the Paris Agreement and Sea Level Rise
+Publication on the Paris Agreement and Sea Level Rise

 |